Redbaron-99/Online-data-base-using-MySQL/README.md

-# Online-data-base-using-MySQL
+# E-commerce Online-data-base design and management-using-MySQL
-Created an Online Orders database in the MySQL environment to store and query data related to customers, orders, and items.
+Created an E-commerce Online Orders database in the MySQL environment to optimize the supply chain business model.
+Database served as a tracking system for MRO materials, facilitated order number,suppliers,delivery address using methods such as joints.